citizenanalog/utxoracle-startos/README.md

 ### Verify Install

-Go to your StartOS Services page, select **Hello World**, configure and start the service.
+Go to your StartOS Services page, select **UTXOracle**, configure and start the service.
 Then, verify its interfaces are accessible.

 **Done!**